HyukjinKwon/spark-xml/README.md

 - This package supports to process format-free XML files in a distributed way, unlike JSON datasource in Spark restricts in-line JSON format.

-- Since this package is supposed to move under another organazation, it is not uploaded to maven yet.
+- As this has moved to Databricks, please go to: https://github.com/databricks/spark-xml

 ## Requirements